michaelrabbai/michaelrabbai/README.md

 ### Hi there 👋

+I'm Michael!
+A soon to be Computer Science graduate (December 2021) that's passionate about designing and developing front-end applications (web and mobile).

+Take a look at my personal website... it's the only repository you can actually see afterall.
+Stay tuned though, I have a React Native Android and iOS mobile application in the works and other web application projects/ideas that you'll be able to see soon 👀

+I'm currently looking for full-time employment starting January 2022.

+Ask me about my app and project ideas!

+Fun fact: my friends gave me the nickname "an abundance of serotonin" - I'm a happy guy!

 <!--
 **michaelrabbai/michaelrabbai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.